Blackburne History, Family Crest & Coats of Arms

 Further to the north in Scotland, the name was derived from "one or other of several small places so named.
 Willelmus de Blakeburne was witness in 1243 to the ratification of the gift of the church of Lescelyn to Lundors.
 Robert de Blakeburne of Berwickshire rendered homage in 1296 [to King Edward I of England].
 William de Blakburne appears as Abbot of Cambuskenneth, 1394.

-Important Dates for the Blackburne family
+Early History of the Blackburne family

 This web page shows only a small excerpt of our Blackburne research.
 Another 152 words (11 lines of text) covering the years 1202, 1243, 1296, 1501, 1658, 1743, 1652, 1652, 1669, 1683, 1741, 1700, 1705, 1690 and 1786 are included under the topic Early Blackburne History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Blackburne are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Blackburne include: Blackburn, Blackbyrn, Blackbirn, Blackburne, Blackborn, Blagburn, Blackbyrne and many more.

 Early Notables of the Blackburne family (pre 1700)

 Distinguished members of the family include Lancelot Blackburne (sometimes Blackburn or Blackbourne), (1658-1743), an English clergyman, who became Archbishop of York, and some believe to have been a pirate.
 He was the son of Richard Blackburne of London, whom the archbishop claimed to have been connected with the Blackburnes of Marricke Abbey.